37 Inspiring Patio Decor Ideas That Are Still in Stock

 You’ll be the host with the most at your next summer BBQ if you have an outdoor bar cart.
 “It makes catering to your guests easy and stress-free, with everything handy and within reach,” says Andi Morse, founder and principal designer of Morse Design.
 The Corona Outdoor Wicker Bar Cart by Christopher Knight Home has two open shelves that can hold removable ice trays filled with beverages, as well as a roomy drawer where you can stash items like wine openers, napkins, plates, and other entertaining essentials.
-While we’re on the subject, take a look at these tips for throwing a flawless backyard party.

 Find outdoor-friendly glassware

 Sure, you could stock that pretty little bar cart with plastic cups for your next sunny soiree, but why not add even more style to your space with some colorful acrylic glassware?
 West Elm’s fluted acrylic glasses have a cool, modern silhouette and come in a few different colors (we’re partial to the silver pine hue).
 Even better, acrylic is known for its durability, and these glasses are conveniently stackable.

 “I have found that outdoor throw pillows are rarely in short supply because of the multitude of pattern, color, and size options,” says Morse.
 “Plus, they’re an easy and affordable way to make your patio feel fresh, new, and comfortable.”
 (This is a great trick to elevate your indoor space, too.)
 Snag a set of these outdoor throw pillow covers (inserts not included) to change things up.
 They come in an array of colors and designs, so there’s bound to be a pair that meets your style needs.
 The canvas fabric withstands the elements and also resists fading in the summer sun.